Seaside resort

-A seaside resort is a city, town, village, or hotel that serves as a vacation resort and is located on a coast.
+A seaside resort is a town, village, or hotel that serves its purpose as a vacation resort and is located on a coast.
 Sometimes the concept includes an aspect of an official accreditation based on the satisfaction of certain requirements such as in the German Seebad.
 (Note: Seebad is a name for places with bathing culture and bathing tourism on the seashore.
 In Germany it is also a rating for health resorts that is given by the federal states.
-The prestigious title can be given to localities in which medical facilities are available for the implementation of spa measures.Seebad) Where a beach is the primary focus for tourists, it may be called a beach resort.
+The prestigious title can be given to localities in which medical facilities are available for the implementation of spa measures.Seebad) Where a beach is the primary focus for tourists, it may be referred to as a beach resort.